There are currently four farming methods in New Zealand. From 2022 this will reduce to three when the existing cage system is phased out.

 - Egg Farmers are committed to providing New Zealanders with choice, which includes – a range of price points, the way the hens are farmed, the size of eggs, brands, and retail packaging options.

-- Independent scientific studies have shown there is no nutritional difference in eggs produced by the different ways of farming.
+- Independent scientific studies have shown there is no meaningful nutritional difference in eggs produced by the different ways of farming.

 - All commercial egg farms operate within strict legal requirements for food safety and meet stringent health and safety standards which are audited annually.